canankarakoc/canankarakoc/content/illustration/ocean/index.md

 title: Ocean
 ---

-I drew this as a birthday present for a marine scientist friend.
+I drew this as a birthday present for a marine scientist friend, Peter.
 Seahorses mate for life, romance is real in their world, and the male can have babies.
 Fascinating.